BDicksmusic/PDFsDropbox-to-Notion/SETUP.md

-# Setup Guide for Dropbox to Notion Voice Automation
+# Setup Guide for PDF to Notion Automation

-This guide will walk you through setting up the complete automation system step by step.
+This guide will walk you through setting up the complete PDF and image processing automation system step by step.

 ## Prerequisites